FutureProcessing/PowerBI/README.md

 # Contributing

-If you'd like to improve anything found in this collection, just push them to your GitHub fork and create a pull request so that we can review your changes nad incorporate them.
+If you'd like to improve anything found in this collection, just push them to your GitHub fork and create a pull request so that we can review your changes and incorporate them.